Mrfalco1/QEMU-KVM-Install-On-Arch-Linux/README.md

 # Basic command to install, configure and run QEMU/KVM using virt-manager

 > [!IMPORTANT]
-> Commands are based on arch-linux, however packages should be same for other distros.
+> Commands are based on arch-linux, however packages should be the same for other distros.
-> Make sure you also have a GUI environment setup.
+> Make sure you have a GUI environment setup.

 > [!CAUTION]
-> Make sure you have a internet connection and a user with sudo perms.
+> Make sure you have an internet connection and an user with sudo perms.

 To install, execute the following commands: